BetterBe/ANTLR.lua/README.md

 # ANTLR.lua
-A Lua library for composing Lexers and Parser through Grammar Rules
+A Lua library for creating Lexers and Parsers in Minutes